-Something similar happens with the Multi-Ground Takedown, as sometimes thugs get knocked across the street or into the air.
+The Multi-Ground Takedown can sometimes knock thugs across the street or ridiculously high into the air.

-Perching on a billboard or on the fences that some building roofs have and facing the corner, and then rapidly shooting quickfire freeze grenades will have Batman slowly inch towards the edge, at which point, he'll start rising into the air.
-Go high enough, and you can escape the game boundaries and actually fly over the walls to explore the surprisingly detailed Gotham City (though there is no collision detection so you only get one glide) or across a vast expanse of water and actually reaching Arkham Asylum island, fully rendered (again with no collision detection) and then either falling through the floor and dying or falling into the water and having Batman use his Grapnel which apparently can reach across a lake back to one of the prison buildings.
+In Arkham City, perching on a billboard or on the fences that some building roofs have and facing the corner, and then rapidly shooting quickfire freeze grenades will have Batman slowly inch towards the edge, at which point, he'll start rising into the air.
+Go high enough, and you can escape the game boundaries and fly over the walls to explore the surprisingly detailed Gotham City (though there is no collision detection so you only get one glide), or out across the waters at Arkham Island, fully rendered (again with no collision detection).
+Falling through the void-out plane will have Batman use his Grapnel Gun, which has apparently been upgraded to be able to shoot across a lake, to get back into the normal playing area.

 The PS version had a really weird one: A bug in the game would let you warp directly from Ron's house to the Gryffindor Common Room way later in the game.
 However, you warped directly there without passing GO (or collecting 200 Every Flavour Beans, but anyways) which meant that other events in the game that should have been seen by now weren't, and when you go to where those events took place, you'd see those events - except out of order.
 One particular event that can be skipped "merges" with another event later, and the characters will spout random lines from both events.
 The game won't move on if you just let it sit in an endless loop like this so you have to keep pressing the square button and hope that you get out of glitched speech hell.
 Wow.